Asolanki01/Mood-Tracker/README.md

 ##  Overview

 Mood Tracker is a user-friendly Python program that helps log daily moods along with short notes.
 It saves each entry in a lightweight JSON file for easy storage and reuse.
 Users can search and view moods by date or by mood type, making it simple to track emotional trends over time.
-The project is designed to be clear, modular, and easy to maintain.---
+The project is designed to be clear, modular, and easy to maintain.

 ## ⚙️ Approach & Design